the78mole/jumpstarter-mono/.github/COPILOT_INSTRUCTIONS.md

 This document provides comprehensive instructions for integrating all Jumpstarter components into a single monorepo.
 The goal is to consolidate the distributed Jumpstarter ecosystem into `jumpstarter-mono` while maintaining functionality, improving developer experience, and enabling easier management.

+## Gereal instruction

+- Use mermaid for diagrams (e.g. in docs/architecture/index.md)

 ## Current State Analysis

 ### Existing Jumpstarter Ecosystem (jumpstarter-dev organization)